bkw777/aDIPters/README.md

 Uses an electrically re-programmable EEPROM (28C256) in place of the non-standard pinout mask ROM (LH535618) in a TRS-80 Model 100 system rom socket.

-Includes /CS signal breakout/remote loop to use with REX main rom feature.
-This allows reverting from REX back to the internal main rom without opening the computer again to re-install the original main rom chip.
+Includes /CS signal send-return breakout to use with [REX main rom feature](http://bitchin100.com/wiki/index.php?title=Main_ROM_Management_Feature).
+This allows not only using the REX main-rom feature but also allows reverting from REX back to the internal main rom without opening the computer again to re-install the original main rom chip.
+It is especially convenient with [this re-spin version of REX Classic](http://tandy.wiki/Building_a_REX), which has horizontal male pins on TP1 and TP2, which allows using removable female dupont jumper wires between the FlexROM_100 inside the computer and the REX in the option rom compartment.

-To program the eeprom, use the FlexROM_100_programming_adapter, or an SOIC-28 test clip.
+To program the eeprom, use either the FlexROM_100_programming_adapter, or an SOIC-28 test clip.

 To install without REX, install a jumper on the /CS pins.

 To use the REX main rom feature:
-* Run 2 jumper wires about 10" long with female "dupont" sockets on both ends, from the /CS OUT and /CS IN pins out to the option-rom compartment.
+* Run 2 10-inch female dupont jumper wires from the /CS pins out to the option-rom compartment.
 * Label the /CS OUT wire so that you can tell which one it is from the option rom compartment after the machine is re-assembled.
-One idea is just use the wire colors to identify the /CS_OUT-TP1 wire.
+One suggestion is to use the wire colors to identify the /CS_OUT-TP1 wire.
 When installing the wires, pick a neutral black, white, or grey wire for the /CS IN wire, and pick any other color for the /CS OUT wire.
-Then later you only have to remember that the colored wire goes on the TP1 pin.
+Then later you only have to remember that "the colored wire is the special one", the colored wire goes on the TP1 pin.
 * Attach the /CS OUT wire to the TP1 pin on the REX.
 * Leave the /CS IN wire un-connected loose in the option rom compartment.
+It is only used when you want to remove the REX, or just don't want to use the REX's main-rom feature.

-To remove a REX and re-enable the internal ROM:
+To re-enable the internal ROM (To remove the REX, or just to stop using the main-rom feature):
-* Disconnect the /CS OUT wire from the REX TP1 pin, and remove the REX.
+* Disconnect the /CS OUT wire from the REX TP1 pin.
 * Use a short male dupont jumper wire to join the /CS OUT and /CS IN wires to each other in the option rom compartment.

 ## FlexROM_100 Programming Adapter
 ![](FlexROM_100_programming_adapter.jpg)
 ![](FlexROM_100_programming_adapter.svg)

-Allows re-writing the FlexROM_100 without a soic test clip or desoldering the chip.
+Allows writing to the FlexROM_100 without a soic-28 test clip.

 ## FlashROM_100
 Same as FlexROM_100 but using a 29F010 or compatible flash part instead of a 28C256 EEPROM part.